-If you’re looking for a quick and simple dessert idea for Easter, why not try this Easter Bark recipe!
-This colorful no-bake treat is ready in less than 30 minutes.
-It’s loved by kids and adults too!
-Just a warning…it’s addicting!
+If you're looking for a quick and simple chocolate candy dessert idea for Easter, why not try this Easter Bark recipe!
+This pastel, no-bake treat is ready in less than 30 minutes and made with Easter M&Ms. It's loved by kids and adults too!
+Just a warning...it's addicting!

 Why this Recipe Works

 No baking required!
-No need to heat up the kitchen with this dessert!
+No need to heat up the kitchen with this Easter candy bark!
 All you need is your microwave to melt the white chocolate.

 What Goes into This Recipe